robinhood/faust/docs/playbooks/pageviews.rst

         default_partitions=4,
     )

-In this example we define ``default_partitions=4``.
-This defines the sharding factor for this application.
-This means the maximum workers we could distribute the workload of the application is 4.
-In production, we would usually set this number to something higher.
+The ``default_partitions`` parameter defines the maximum number of workers we could distribute the workload of the application (also sometimes referred as the sharding factor of the application).
+In this example we have set this to 4, in a production app with high throughput we would ideally set a higher value for ``default_partition``.

 Page View
 ----------